ayako0/docs/docs/trading-algorithm.md

       <p class="intro">
-        An algorithm optimized for long-only, non-leveraged trading with backtested percentage performance similar to Apple from Sep 1, 2002 - Oct 5, 2020, using real-time quarterly market data from the Morningstar universe.
+        An algorithm optimized for long-only, non-leveraged trading with backtested percentage performance similar to Apple from Sep 1, 2002 - Oct 5, 2020, using real-time market data from the Morningstar universe.
       </p>
       <p>